vyos/vyos-documentation/docs/automation/terraform/terraformGoogle.rst

-After executing all the commands you will have your VyOS instance on the google cloud with your configuration, it's a very convenient desition.
+After executing all the commands, you will have your VyOS instance on the Google Cloud with your configuration; it's a very convenient decision.
-If you need to delete the instance please type the command:
+If you need to delete the instance, please type the command:

 .. code-block:: none